SC Attorney General files lawsuit to stop vaccine mandate for healthcare workers

-COLUMBIA, S.C. — South Carolina joins ten other states in a federal lawsuit to block the mandate requiring healthcare workers to be vaccinated against COVID-19.
+COLUMBIA, S.C. — South Carolina has joined ten other states in a federal lawsuit to block a mandate requiring healthcare workers to be vaccinated against COVID-19.

 “The Biden Administration has struck once again, attempting to coerce our healthcare workers into being vaccinated.
 The Federal Government seeks to bully the sovereign State of South Carolina into submission with the promise of federal funds,” Attorney General Wilson said.
 “Our healthcare workers are heroes to all of us and should be able to do their jobs without the Biden Administration’s threats and abuse of power.
 The rule of law and Constitution will prevail and federal power stopped dead in its tracks.”